Selecting Connectors For Mobile Medical Devices

 Panasonic Connectors Construction

-We’ve designed our fine-pitch connectors with all these technical factors in mind.
-Our Tough Contact construction is built around a metal bellows whose spring forces strike a balance between easy insertion and resistance to shock loads.
-The Tough Contact design also features a notched cross section to ensures a high-force, edge-to-edge contact between connector halves.
 This v-shaped notch has the side benefit of sealing out contamination from flux or other particulate.
-Our Tough Contact system also features an integrated nickel solder barrier, a proprietary anti-corrosive treatment and best-of-class coplanarity.
-Our connector line for mobile devices includes board-to-board and board-to-FPC products starting as small as 2.5-mm wide with a terminal pitch of 0.35 mm and a mated height of 0.6 mm.
+Panasonic's Tough Contact system also features an integrated nickel solder barrier, a proprietary anti-corrosive treatment and best-of-class coplanarity.
+The Connector line for mobile devices includes Board-To-Board and Board-To-FPC products starting as small as 2.5-mm wide with a terminal pitch of 0.35 mm and a mated height of 0.6 mm.
 For help selecting a product for medical device applications, contact one of our application engineers.